Introduction

 For README and README.md, you only have to change the lines 27-34 in the above

-to: Open those README files and add the following lines at the beginning of the file (if they are not already there):#set( $symbol_pound = '#' ) #set( $symbol_dollar = '$' ) #set( $symbol_escape = '\' )
+archetype-metadata.xmlto: Open those README files and add the following lines at the beginning of the file (if they are not already there):#set( $symbol_pound = '#' ) #set( $symbol_dollar = '$' ) #set( $symbol_escape = '\' )

-whenever you want the supplied user project name to appear.#set( $symbol_pound = '#' ) #set( $symbol_dollar = '$' ) #set( $symbol_escape = '\' ) README for module ${artifactId} =============================== This module belongs to the project ${rootArtifactId}
+Every file that you want to be filtered by maven has to start with those lines, even the.javafiles, but don't worry, maven archetype plugin have done this for you with all the file-sets that are initially listed in thearchetype-metadata.xmlfile, so you only add those that doesn't appear in a filtered file set (or in any file set at all).
+Then add the value${rootArtifactId}whenever you want the supplied user project name to appear.#set( $symbol_pound = '#' ) #set( $symbol_dollar = '$' ) #set( $symbol_escape = '\' ) README for module ${artifactId} =============================== This module belongs to the project ${rootArtifactId} -

 For the